Bedford, New Hampshire: Education

-There are six schools in Bedford: Memorial Elementary School (National Blue Ribbon School awardee in 2012), Peter Woodbury Elementary School, and Riddle Brook Elementary (National Blue Ribbon School awardee in 2017) are neighborhood elementary schools that serve grades K through 4.
+The school district is the Bedford School District.
+There are six schools in Bedford: Memorial Elementary School (National Blue Ribbon School awardee in 2012), Peter Woodbury Elementary School, and Riddle Brook Elementary (National Blue Ribbon School awardee in 2017 and 2023) are neighborhood elementary schools that serve grades K through 4.
 McKelvie Intermediate School accommodates grades 5 and 6.
 Ross A. Lurgio Middle School and Bedford High School have served grades 7–8 and 9–12, respectively, since their establishment in 2007.

 Ross A. Lurgio Middle School and Bedford High School comprise one 300000 sqft building.
 The unified construction aimed to take advantage of economies of scale by allowing the schools to share a kitchen, an auditorium, and security guards, but they operate as separate schools with different entrances, bus schedules, start times and end times.
 Additionally, key-controlled access is required to move between schools.

-A small number of athletic fields on the campus of Saint Anselm College are located in Bedford.
+A portion of Saint Anselm College is located in Bedford.
+This includes some athletic fields.

 Previously Bedford had an agreement with the Manchester School District so that students were sent to Manchester West High School.
 In 2005 about 900 high school aged residents of Bedford attended Manchester West.
 Beginning in fall 2007 Bedford stopped sending new students to Manchester West, so it could instead send them to Bedford High.
 By fall 2009 Bedford no longer sent any levels to Manchester West.